MHCPPrograms/worlds-documentation/docs/monetization/daily-reward.md

 And voilà!
 You now have a functional script that lets a Trigger Gizmos open your daily reward UI.

-At the end, the script will look like that:
+At the end, the script will look like this:

 ```ts